pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 dtype: int64
 ```

-This is a signle operation, but Dask workflows usually have multiple such operation chained together.
+This is a single operation, but Dask workflows usually have multiple such operation chained together.
 Therefore, to create the task graph effectively, Dask needs to know the strucutre and datatypes of the DataFame after each operation.
 Especially because Dask does not know the actual values/structure of the DataFrame yet.

 This is where `meta` is comes in.